Corneliu Zelea Codreanu: GCN and National-Christian Defense League

-While studying in Berlin and Jena in 1922, Codreanu took a critical attitude towards the Weimar Republic, and began praising the March on Rome and Italian fascism as major achievements; he decided to cut his stay short after learning of the large Romanian student protests in December, prompted by the intention of the government to grant the complete emancipation of Jews (see History of the Jews in Romania).
+While studying in Berlin and Jena in 1922, Codreanu took a critical attitude towards the Weimar Republic, and began praising the March on Rome and Italian fascism as major achievements against the advancement of communism; he decided to cut his stay short after learning of the large Romanian student protests in December, prompted by the intention of the government to grant the complete emancipation of Jews (see History of the Jews in Romania).

 When protests organized by Codreanu were met with lack of interest from the new National Liberal government, he and Cuza founded (4 March 1923) a Christian nationalist organization called the National-Christian Defense League.
 They were joined in 1925 by Ion Moța, translator of the antisemitic hoax known as The Protocols of the Elders of Zion and future ideologue of the Legion.
 Codreanu was subsequently tasked with organizing the League at a national level, and became especially preoccupied with its youth ventures.

 With the granting of full rights of citizenship to persons of Jewish descent under the Constitution of 1923, the League raided the Iași ghetto, led a group which petitioned the government in Bucharest (being received with indifference), and ultimately decided to assassinate Premier Ion I. C. Brătianu and other members of government.
 Codreanu also drafted the first of his several death lists, which contained the names of politicians who, he believed, had betrayed Romania.
 It included Gheorghe Gh.
 Mârzescu, who held several offices in Brătianu's executive, and who promoted the emancipation of Jews.
 In October 1923, Codreanu was betrayed by one of his associates, arrested, and put on trial.
 He and the other plotters were soon acquitted, as Romanian legislation did not allow for prosecution of conspiracies that had not been assigned a definite date.
 Before the jury ended deliberation, Ion Moța shot the traitor and was given a prison sentence himself.